Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Inwardly, Kevin made a note to pass that observation along to Darcy first chance he got.
 "Miss Chang?" he asked.

 She looked up from reading through the agreement, as if surprised to be spoken to.
 "Oh.
-Um… well, having things in my *brain* never seemed like a great idea anyway so… sure.
+Um... well, having things in my *brain* never seemed like a great idea anyway so... sure.
 No problem." she ventured.

 "Okay.
 We can go into the details later."
 Kevin declared.
 "That’s it for catches.
 On to the perks."